 ALESIS HR16 (1987)

 A 16 pad MIDI drum machine with 49 sounds including 10 kicks, 7 snares and a complete set of ethnic percussion which all came as 16 bit samples, this was a low-cost digital rhythm unit that survived an era when most producers were sampling live drumming performances into Akai S1000s.
 Patterns could be programmed in either step or real-time, while up to 16 drum tones could be used within a pattern.
-The key to its success was its value for money and it was put to full dynamic effect by ORBITAL, THE GRID and OMD.
+The key to its success was its value for money and it was used by ORBITAL, THE GRID and OMD.

 Iconic Example Of Use: OMD ‘Sailing On The Seven Seas’